 Our cyborg chooses the last option and we all hear his response.
 Suffice it to say, the manager leaves.
 The movie, while definitely worth a watch, is not the point of this post; instead, we want to talk about the concept of the personal drop-down menu.

 Each of us has a series of drop-down menus that were influenced by the family we grew up in, our academic experiences, and what we were interested in and felt comfortable doing.
-We all have drop-down menus and we all continue to add and remove drop-down items regularly.
+We all have drop-down menus and we all continue to add and remove items regularly.

 Imagine for a moment that your boss asks you a question on a topic you know well.
 Fairly quickly, probably without even realizing it, you will scan through the various ways you might respond and land on an appropriate response and take the appropriate action.

 In our work with managers and leaders, we often see the frustrations they feel when they direct their staff to do something, take on a project, or respond to a problem and it doesn’t get done as they had hoped.
 Generally, at the time, the manager gets angry and does what we have all been known to do – gives the exact same directions again, in the same way, and . . . expects a different outcome.

-So, they’ll either get busy with those things that they are confident about (where they possess a very complete drop-down menu), they will improvise to cover their lack of knowledge (they apply a drop-down menu that is unrelated to the current issue), or they will ask for help or seek out new learning (but only if their drop-down menu contains an option such as: “when unclear: ask for help.”)
+So, they’ll either get busy with those things that they’re confident about (where they possess a very complete drop-down menu), they’ll improvise to cover their lack of knowledge (they apply a drop-down menu that is unrelated to the current issue), or they’ll ask for help or seek out new learning (but only if their drop-down menu contains an option such as: “when unclear: ask for help.”

-If you think they are missing a drop-down menu on this topic, talk with them in a new way – by giving them multiple-choice options and helping them explore their selection.
-By offering multiple-choice options you give people ideas for how to move forward, some much needed parameters to guide them when they are stuck, and the opportunity to develop a drop-down menu in this area so that the next time you ask, they can take action.
+If you think they’re missing a drop-down menu on this topic, talk with them in a new way – by giving them multiple-choice options and helping them explore their selection.
+By offering multiple-choice options you give people ideas for how to move forward, some much-needed parameters to guide them when they’re stuck, and the opportunity to develop a drop-down menu in this area so that the next time you ask, they can take action.